 - 11.1 The Trust recognise the impact of prolonged investigations on patients, their families, and our staff.
-The Trust are committed to limiting timeframes to ensure the opportunity to implement change has not passed, and that patient, their families, and staff, get a satisfactory timely response. - Incident review groups will take place weekly, reviewing patient safety incidents reported over the previous calendar week. - Learning responses should be completed within 28-days of local Incident Review Groups. - PSII's should be completed within a timeframe agreed with staff, patients and their families but within three-months (in line with national guidance) of the incident. - 11.2 Any learning response which will not meet these timeframes should include patient, their families, and staff in agreeing a reasonable timeframe.
+The Trust are committed to limiting timeframes to ensure the opportunity to implement change has not passed, and that patient, their families, and staff, get a satisfactory timely response. - Incident review groups will take place weekly, reviewing patient safety incidents reported over the previous calendar week. - Learning responses should be completed as soon as reasonably possible but closed within 45-days of the incident. - PSII's should be completed within a timeframe agreed with staff, patients and their families but within three-months (in line with national guidance) of the incident. - 11.2 Any learning response which will not meet these timeframes should include patient, their families, and staff in agreeing a reasonable timeframe.